 The Depository Trust Company, or DTC, will act as securities depository for the debentures.
-Each series of debentures will be issued as fully-registered securities in the name of Cede & Co. or such other name as may be requested by an authorized representative of DTC.
+The debentures will be issued as fully-registered securities in the name of Cede & Co. or such other name as may be requested by an authorized representative of DTC.
 This means that certificates will not be issued to each holder of the debentures.
-One or more certificates in fully registered form will be issued for each series of debentures, in an aggregate principal amount of such series, and will be deposited with DTC.
+One or more certificates in fully registered form will be issued in an aggregate principal amount of the debentures, and will be deposited with DTC.
 See "Description of Debt Securities of RGA-Book-Entry Debt Securities" in the attached prospectus.